 (Mon - Fri): 08:30 AM - 05:30 PM

-You must be able to demonstrate in family court that the child would be abandoned, neglected, or abused if returned to their home country and that it is not in their best interest to do so.
+You must be able to demonstrate in family court that the child was abandoned, neglected, or abused in their home country and that it is not in their best interest to return their home country.
 Only then can they be prevented from being sent back to a potentially dangerous situation.

-You may experience a delay in receiving your visa if you are from El Salvador, Honduras, or Guatemala.
-However, if your application is up to date, you will be given priority.
+You may experience a delay in receiving your visa if you are from El Salvador, Honduras, or Guatemala, due to the backlog.
 Check the visa bulletin to see when you can apply for your green card.

-If Someone Applies For The Special Immigrant Juvenile Status, Can They Get A Green Card?
+If Someone Applies For Special Immigrant Juvenile Status, Can They Get A Green Card?

-For one, the predicate findings and guardianship must be awarded before the child turns 21.
+For one, the predicate or special findings and guardianship must be awarded before the child turns 21.
 That can be tricky because immigration laws consider a child to be under 21.
 But of course, in some states, that age is actually 18.
-So it’s important to do your research and know the laws of the state you’re in.
+Therefore, it’s important to do your research and know the laws of the state you’re in.

 Additionally, most people are not well-versed in the many aspects of immigration law, so it’s best to work with an immigration lawyer to get the best outcome possible.